kobotoolbox/docs/source/group_repeat.md

 # Grouping Questions and Repeating Groups

+KoBoToolbox supports grouping a set/number of questions while designing a survey form.
+Users may need to group questions due to various reasons.
+Some maybe as follows:

+* **To make the questionnaire systematic:** Grouping a set of questions makes a questionnaire systematic (e.g. you could group your questions that have special linkage or attributes as Identifier, Section A, Section I or so on).

+* **To display a set of questions in a screen:** It’s possible to display a set of questions together on a screen during data collection if (and only if) you have grouped a set of questions.
+However, this may not be applicable if you are collecting data using Enketo.

+* **To skip a group of questions:** Adding a skip to a group could save your time rather than adding skip logics to all the questions individually.
+This should also keep your survey tool neat and clean.

+* **To create roster questions:** Grouping is a must if you wish to create a roster where you wish to repeat a group of questions (e.g. a household roster is a set of questions if you wish to collect information from all the household members dwelling under a same roof).

 **Groups are collection of one or more questions inside a form.** Groups can also be grouped themselves.
 There are many scenarios when using groups can be useful:

 * A large form can be divided into multiple large sections